-HID’s are sometimes used as high beams, but usually only in stock vehicles that have a housing specifically designed for it.
-In this case, an actuator inside the housing moves a mirror or the bulb itself to allow the light to travel above the cut off line.
+HID’s are sometimes used as high beams, but usually, only in-stock vehicles that have a housing specifically designed for it.
+In this case, an actuator inside the housing moves a mirror or the bulb itself to allow the light to travel above the cut-off line.

 Until somewhat recently, HID bulbs have been brighter than aftermarket LED bulbs.
 However, with new LED chips, drivers, and forced air fan cooling technology, LED’s are pulling ahead.

-However, beware fake specs.
+However, beware of fake specs.
 Many cheap LED bulbs have greatly exaggerated brightness specifications.
 Some also place the LED chips in bad locations to try to shove in more lumens with cheap chips, resulting in poor beam patterns.

-With HID’s eliminated for high beam use due to warm up time, the clear winner for high beams is LED bulbs.
+With HID’s eliminated for high beam use due to warm-up time, the clear winner for high beams is LED bulbs.

-This may also be the case for low beams, but it can be difficult to find an LED bulb that has both good a hotspot, beam pattern, and light output.
-More importantly, most high powered LED’s will not fit in the 5th-gen 4Runner low beam socket.
+This may also be the case for low beams, but it can be difficult to find an LED bulb that has both a good hotspot, beam pattern, and light output.
+More importantly, most high-powered LEDs will not fit in the 5th-gen 4Runner low beam socket.
 I bought a handful of LEDs to test in the low beam projector housing, but none of them fit, with one exception.
 The fan housing would collide with an internal part of the projector housing before I was able to fit the LED all the way in.

 For the one that did work, it only had a marginally (16% brighter) hot spot than the HID’s, and an overall inferior beam pattern.